 - Electronic Announcements (published annually by program)

-When schools have completed their final reconciliation, they can officially confirm closeout via the School Balance Confirmation page on the COD Web Site for Direct Loan, Pell Grant, and TEACH Grant (this option is new to Pell Grant and TEACH Grant for the 2016–17 Award Year and forward).
+When schools have completed their final reconciliation, they can officially confirm closeout via the School Balance Confirmation page on the COD Web Site for the Direct Loan, Pell Grant, and TEACH Grant programs (Note: The confirmation process is available for Pell Grant and TEACH Grant for the 2016–17 Award Year and forward).
 Balance confirmation will allow schools to receive a Program Year Closeout Letter to document completion of final reconciliation.
-It will also allow for tighter controls over available funding and data submission so that the school can then focus on processing and reconciliation in more current award years.
+It also provides tighter controls over available funding and data submission so that the school can then focus on processing and reconciliation in more current award years.

-For disbursement reporting, excess cash, or reconciliation questions specific to the Pell Grant, TEACH Grant, or Direct Loan programs, contact the COD School Relations Center at 1-800-474-7268 for Grants and 1-800-848-0978 for Direct Loans.
+For disbursement reporting, excess cash, or reconciliation and processing questions, contact the COD School Relations Center at 1-800-848-0978.
 You may also email CODSupport@ed.gov.